rhk7913/VPNproject/index.md

 2. You will need to change the SERVERURL field to your droplet's Public IPV4 address.
 To find this address, locate the Networking menu on your droplet.
 My particular Public IPV4 address was 24.199.88.147.
 3. You may choose to alter the PEERS field, which is the number of user-config files generated when the Docker Container is created, but I chose to leave the default option.

-**Optional change:** You can change the default SERVERPORT option to port 80 so that the port of the VPN may not be blocked on a public Wi-FI network, however leaving the SERVERPORT as 51820 is fine.
+**Optional change:** You can change the default SERVERPORT option to port 80 so that the port of the VPN may not be blocked on a public Wi-FI network, however leaving SERVERPORT as 51820 is fine.

 Hit CTRL + X, Y, and Enter to save and exit the YAML file.